 The NTIA, the FCC and government entities with spectrum management responsibilities need to shift from interference prevention only approach to both prevention and rapid resolution of problems that occur.
-Eenforcement will as sharing opportunities-become an important aspect of making more spectrum available to meet growing demands and introduce new spectrum-dependant applications as sharing opportunities increase.But new spectrum applications may also uncover limitations on existing regulations that were unanticipated.
+Enforcement will become an important aspect of making more spectrum available to meet growing demands and introduce new spectrum-dependant applications as sharing opportunities increase.
+But new spectrum applications may also uncover limitations on existing regulations that were unanticipated.
 Both need timely resolution to limit the resulting harmful interference.
 These spectrum managers should:

-- Put in place streamlined interference reporting tools to complement "spot monitoring" of new operations. - Increase penalties for violations.
+- > Put in place streamlined interference reporting tools to complement "spot monitoring" of new operations. - ➤ Increase penalties for violations.
 There should be a tiered series of penalties for violations of existing spectrum management rules that cause interference, with increased penalties, especially for incidents that put safety-of-life systems at risk. - Increase budgetary resources for monitoring and enforcement.
 Budgetary funding should be increased to facilitate increased laboratory testing and field monitoring by the FCC and NTIA after new rules are implemented for advanced wireless technologies.
-Several sources of funding should be explored including an increase in Congressional appropriations, auction revenues or appropriate spectrum fees that are consistent with the cost of regulation.
+Several sources of funding should be explored including an increase in Congressional appropriations, auction revenues or appropriate spectrum fees that are consistent with the cost of regulation. - ➤ Per the FCC's FY11 budget proposal language to resolve "100% of nonemergency interference complaints" in one month, the NTIA should encourage the Commission to expand this to a broader "shot clock" approach to responding to interference complaints so that licensees and operators of unlicensed devices will have certainty as to the timetable for concerns to be addressed. - > Develop tools for Temporary Restraint of Interference (TRI).
+Government entities responsible for spectrum management should establish a process, similar to a temporary restraining order, to address egregious interference complaints immediately.
+Upon a bona fide showing of interference from a specific device, class of devices or service, an entity receiving such interference should be able to file a complaint with the appropriate government agency.
+Upon an appropriate showing, the device or entity causing the interference shall cease such harmful transmissions, while the case is being examined by the appropriate government agency.
+This recommendation is not intended to alter the various spectrum priorities of existing law.
+For example, a device or service that is secondary in a band would lack standing to restrain an interfering device that has been given primary status.